luciormoraes/go-rest-api/README.md

 - GORM installagion
 - connection to DB / change controllers to show from DB
 - new endpoints to Create, Delete, or Edit a personality

+# Day 22/100: Middleware and Front-End integration
+- adding a Header using a middleware: "Content-type", "application/json"
+- configuring CORS using 'go get github.com/gorilla/handlers'
+- connecting to a react app